 Bluebird Network is a provider of broadband infrastructure that has partnered with the State of Missouri through the American Recovery and Reinvestment Act of 2009.
 Through this partnership Bluebird Network is providing broadband access to underserved communities and rural areas throughout Missouri.

 Maly Commercial Realty is a full-service commercial real estate brokerage that specializes in retail development, site selection, and leasing both locally and across the United States.
 Maly Commercial Realty has developed more than 30 retail centers.

 Mr. Maly has been active in the Columbia community, where he currently resides with his wife, Stella, and their two children.
 He is a former member of his alma mater’s finance advisory board for the Robert J. Trulaske, Sr. School of Business at the University of Missouri and currently holds a position on the advisory board of the Jeffrey E. Smith Institute of Real Estate as well as being a member of the school’s Herbert J. Davenport Society.
 Additionally, Mr. Maly has been a member of the Columbia Independent School’s Board of Trustees since the school’s inception in 1998, and Mr. Maly was instrumental in the school’s founding.

 Elias H. Pegram, Jr.

-Vice President and Senior Financial Advisor
+First Vice President and Senior Financial Analyst

 Elias H. “Butch” Pegram is a native of Winston-Salem and has worked in financial services since 1983.
 After completing service in the United States Air Force, he earned an undergraduate degree from the University of North Carolina at Wilmington and a MAEd from East Carolina University.